The IIP Team

 John joined IIP in 2011 and is based at our home office at the University of Illinois Springfield in Springfield, Illinois.
 He is an expert in post-conviction appeal and death penalty litigation.
 Before joining IIP in 2011, John practiced criminal defense for 25 years at the Office of Illinois State Appellate Defender where he worked almost exclusively on the appellate defense of death penalty cases.
 He represented four of the 21 wrongfully convicted individuals, including Rolando Cruz, of the nationally known Nicarico case, who ultimately were proven innocent and released from Illinois’ death row.

 Larry Golden co-founded the Illinois Innocence Project in 2001.
 With a Ph.D. in Political Theory from the University of Minnesota, Larry was one of the founding faculty of Sangamon State (which later became the University of Illinois Springfield), specializing in civil liberties, injustice and inequality.
 After 34 years of teaching, he retired in 2004 in part to work pro bono for IIP.
 Larry contributes to the UIS course Conviction of the Innocent and regularly lectures on the prevention of wrongful convictions.
 Larry was the recipient of the Spencer Faculty Service Award and most recently the University’s Distinguished Service Award.

 Lauren joined the Project in 2013.
 She is based at IIP’s Chicago office and oversees the work of IIP staff attorneys.
 She attended Cardozo School of Law in New York City where she participated in the Innocence Project clinic program as a law student, an intern and a teaching assistant.
 Lauren has extensive experience in trial level, post-conviction and appellate cases, and bringing DNA cases to resolution.
-She was the Project’s lead attorney in its recent exonerations of Christopher Abernathy, Angel Gonzalez, Teshome Campbell and Bill Amor.
+She was the Project’s lead attorney in the exonerations of Christopher Abernathy, Angel Gonzalez, Teshome Campbell and Bill Amor.